Frequently Asked Questions

 Can I speak to the doctor before my appointment?

 Animals that are seen through the internal medicine service often have very complex problems that require communication among multiple doctors.
-It is not possible to obtain a diagnosis over the phone and we must fully evaluate your pet before offering advice.
+It is not possible to obtain a diagnosis over the phone and we must fully evaluate your pet and any medical records available before offering advice.
 After we have seen your pet, we are more than happy to discuss issues over the phone.

 What should I bring with me to my appointment?